davidmreed/nonskating.club/content/guides/scoreboard-operator.md

 If you want to build such a keyboard, there are a few considerations to keep in mind:

-* A cheap USB mechanical keyboard with replaceable key caps is ideal.
+* A mechanical keyboard with replaceable key caps is ideal for this purpose.

+  * If you cannot print your own key caps labels, your keys should at least be marked in a way that you can identify what each function should be.
-* USB will be much easier to bring with you and connect to multiple computers than any wireless options.
+* A simple USB keyboard will be much cheaper and is less likely to have connection problems when switching between multiple computers than a wireless wireless keyboard.
-* Each team will need a shortcut key for most if not all of these inputs:
+* Both teams will need a shortcut key for most if not all of these inputs at a minimum

   * Team Time Out
+  * Official Review
   * Star Pass
-  * Official Review

-    * Optionally, two more keys for Review Retained/Denied
   * Lead Jammer Awarded
-  * Calling the Jam
+  * Calling Off the Jam
   * Loss of Lead
   * Injury
   * 1-4 Trip Points Awarded